jrhackett/gowatch/README.md

 # GoWatch

-This is a development tool that automatically runs tests and compilation when files are changes in a Go project.
+This is a development tool that automatically runs tests and compilation when files are changed in a Go project.